The Summer Reading Challenge is back, and it’s time to get silly!

 Discover new stories

 To celebrate the launch of the Summer Reading Challenge we have released a selection of fantastic eBooks and eAudiobooks that are always available for loan, including titles by Liz Pichon, Garth Nix and Jacqueline Wilson.
-Visit our 24-7 library for information on accessing our online collections.
+You can find a list of these titles in the documents section or visit our 24-7 library for information on accessing our online collections.

 My child would like to read books from Borrowbox but we don’t have a library card – can we still join?